EasonWW/uniswap-v3-deploy-plugin/README.md

 import "uniswap-v3-deploy-plugin";
 ```

-Now, run `npm run hardhat` and you should see:
+Now, run `npx hardhat` and you should see:

 ```
 AVAILABLE TASKS: